 I realised that my mix of emotions upon returning from Iran centred around me willing for the emergence of this tipping point.
 I felt confused and saddened for my friends living within enforced boundaries that detracted from the more liberal days of old Persia; and delight at those who pushed them in order to remain happy and make the best of a bad situation (through fashions, outspoken voices and mixing freely).

-But if there’s one thing that defines Iran, it’s change.
+But if there’s one thing that defines Iran, it is change.
 It’s not a scary place.
 The treasures of ancient Persia still stand and have not been bulldozed in the way we have seen with other extreme ideological societies.
 The people are not extreme and outsiders are welcomed, albeit some nationalities with more restriction (yet still let in).

-The new generation of Iranians are pushing for adjustment and transformation.
+The new generation of Iranians is pushing for adjustment and transformation.
 Some even call themselves Persian people rather than ‘Iranian’.
 Strict enforcement can no longer police everything and the current President, Hassan Rouhani (who even takes to Twitter) seems to be paving the way for better lines of communication with the Supreme Leader.

 It summed up how I felt about Iran – that the once glorious traditions and wonders of the old civilisation of ancient Persia (the biggest the world has ever seen) will one day really break through the dark cloak of a repressive regime and be even more alive than they already are.

 Travel to Iran remembering that the people are not always representative of their government.

-Visit Iran knowing that there’s ancient Persia AND Iran’s modern history.
+Visit Iran knowing that there are remnants of ancient Persia AND Iran’s modern history.